-In Perth and elsewhere in Australia, home renovations are all the rage, as people are mostly reluctant to leave their current homes just to upgrade to larger and much nicer spaces.
+Home renovations are all the rage, as people are mostly reluctant to leave their current homes just to upgrade to larger and much nicer spaces.
 A big part of these renovations is the paint job.
 In fact, it’s the most affordable upgrade a homeowner can make that delivers a substantial impact in terms of improving aesthetics and raising the value of one’s home.

 In this short feature, we’ll fill you in on some of the questions you need to be asking yourself when preparing your home for professional painting.

-Perth painters rely on a number of factors to determine a quotation price, the main one being the size of the room or house, including the number of levels and ease of access.
+Painters rely on a number of factors to determine a quotation price, the main one being the size of the room or house, including the number of levels and ease of access.
 From there, the contractor can determine the type and amount of paint required, the kind and number of tools to be used, the amount of scaffolding to prepare, and other special equipment needed.
 In addition to those, the walls are also inspected to determine how much prep work is needed before the actual painting can begin.

-While there are quite a number of professional painters in Perth, it’s best to check out their credentials.
+While there are quite a number of professional painters, it’s best to check out their credentials.
 Are they accredited or certified by a recognised organisation in their field?
 Are they insured?
 Do they offer any workmanship warranty?
 These are important questions to ask, especially if you are planning on hiring them to paint your entire house.
 Don’t immediately hire the first company that you find on Google; read reviews, ask for referrals, and inspect your prospective contractor’s past projects, if possible.